 3.1.
 Whilst DOE previously published planning policy on purpose built student accommodation, no one could have reasonably foreseen the scale and degree of the proposals that have been submitted in recent times.
-The Council is concerned about the scale and magnitude of proposed PBMSA development and the likely impacts it could have on the character of a small geographic areas within the city.
+The Council is concerned about the scale and magnitude of proposed PBMSA development and the likely impacts it could have on the character of small geographic areas within the city.

 3.2.
 The Council has therefore developed this guidance, which is entirely consistent with regional policy, to address how the need and demand for the student accommodation can be accommodated within the City Centre, while protecting the amenity of areas where PBMSA developments are likely to be concentrated and avoiding concerns that excessive student accommodation may undermine the character and function of the area.

 3.3.
 The guidance given in this document is therefore intended to provide the Council with advice for considering proposals for PBMSA in Belfast City Centre.
 They represent non-statutory planning guidance which provides detailed advice around the City-wide approach to PBMSA and how to pro-actively encourage good quality development in the right locations.